boldip/qf/README.md

 What the above theorem says, essentially, is that there is a unique coarsest local in-isomorphism.
 And, a unique (up-to isomorphism) minimum epimorphic-fibration base.
 The fibration _&mu;_ is not unique, though, albeit only the arc-component can change.

+### Constructing the minimum base

+The last theorem can be turned into a construction, that is, into an algorithm that in fact builds the minimum base for a given graph.
+The simplest (although not particularly effective) way to build the minimum base uses the concept of _universal total graph_ (a.k.a., _view_): given a graph _G_ and a node _x_, consider the following rooted in-tree _VIEW(G,x)_:

+- its nodes are the paths in _G_ ending at _x_ (by this we mean "all the paths", including the non-simple ones); a path is a finite sequence of arcs such that the target of every arc is the source of the following arc; this set is typically infinite;
+- a path _(a<sub>1</sub>,a<sub>2</sub>,...,a<sub>k</sub>)_ is a child of _(a<sub>2</sub>,...,a<sub>k</sub>)_ (the root being the empty path, that has no parent).

+Define now an equivalence relation _&equiv;_ on the nodes of _G_ where two nodes _x_ and _y_ are equivalent iff they have isomorphic views (i.e., if the two trees _VIEW(G,x)_ and _VIEW(G,y)_ are isomorphic.

+Finally, the minimum base _B_ can be defined as follows:

+- its nodes are the equivalence classes of _&equiv;_
+- between class _X_ and class _Y_ there are as many arcs as there are arcs from nodes of _X_ to any specific node of _Y_ (by definition, this number is independent on the way you choose that specific node).

+As we said, this algorithm is not especially efficient; you may even wonder that it is in fact an algorithm because it requires to decide if two (potentially infinite) trees are isomorphic.
+It can be proven, though, that two views are isomorphic if and only if they are isomorphic when truncated after _n_ levels (where _n_ is the number of nodes of _G_), which makes the decision algorithmically sound.

+There are other and more efficient ways to accomplish the same job; the best known is Cardon-Crochemore's algorithm.
+We shall often use _Cardon-Crochemore_ to